Vikashh78/Team-task-manager/README.md

 # TeamFlow — Team Task Manager

-A full-stack web application for team task management with role-based access control (RBAC).
+A full-stack web application for managing team projects and tasks with role-based access control.
+Admins can create projects, assign tasks with priorities and deadlines, and manage team members.
+Members can view and update their assigned tasks.
+Features a real-time dashboard with task statistics, overdue alerts, and progress tracking — built with React, Node.js, MongoDB, and JWT authentication.

 ## Tech Stack